stanfordnlp/dspy/docs/docs/index.md

         )
         ```

-        An informal run very similar to this on DSPy 2.5.29 raises GPT-4o-mini's score 66% to 87%.
+        An informal run similar to this on DSPy 2.5.29 raises GPT-4o-mini's score 66% to 87%.

 ???
 "What's an example of a DSPy optimizer?
 How do different optimizers work?"